Do ferrets use a litter box?

 Ferrets aren’t litter trained, they don’t know what litter is.
-But, you can easily make them litter trained by using the options I explained above.
+But, you can easily make them litter trained by using the options I explained in this post.

 Are Ferrets Easy To Potty Train?

 Yes, ferrets are easy to potty train.
 Generally, ferrets are clean animals and they relieve themselves in one or two spots.
 They can quickly figure out what a litter box is and how to use it.
-But, you will have to help.
+But, you will have to help them with that.

 How Do You Potty Train A Stubborn Ferret?

 The best way to potty train a stubborn ferret is to be patient.
 You have to be more stubborn.
 Work with a ferret as long as it takes because potty training is something every ferret should and can learn.

 Why Is My Ferret Not Using The Litter Box?

 There is a reason why would your ferret stopped using the litter box although you trained him.
 It can be because litter is filled with poop.
 If the litter box is too dirty, your ferret will step away from it and do his business elsewhere.